slandath/slandath.github.io/resume.md

 #### Projects Coordinator

-* Supported open-source software projects.
+* Supported open source software project and communities.
 * Developed best practices and resources for the PMO.

-#### Projects
+#### Current Projects

+* Cloud Foundry
+  * A highly efficient, open source platform for cloud-native application development.
 * High Performance Software Foundation
-  * An open-source, vendor neutral hub for high performance software projects, working groups, events, and training.
+  * An open source, vendor neutral hub for high performance software projects, working groups, events, and training.
 * Open Mainframe Project
   * A focal point for deployment and use of Linux and Open Source in a mainframe computing environment.

+#### Past Projects

 * Tazama
-  * An open-source, real-time transaction monitoring software.
+  * An open source, real-time transaction monitoring software.

 ### **LSPedia** (June 2023 to March 2024)